 You may be eligible to attract SAAA payments where your Australian Apprentice is:

-- in receipt of a wage at the date of commencement that is equal to or greater than the National Minimum Wage
+• in receipt of an ‘actual wage’ paid by the employer at the date of commencement or recommencement which is equal to or greater than the National Minimum Wage (as defined and set by the Fair Work Commissioner).

 To determine your eligibility and to apply for the SAAA contact your local Australian Apprenticeship Support Network provider.